JasonZ-Git/JasonTechnology/git-books/HowToImproveJava.md

 }

 # Enum
-Every enum type extends Enum implicitly, but there is a secretly added method values() and valueOf by compiler.
+Every enum type extends Enum implicitly, but there are 2 methods secretly added in compile time: values() and valueOf by compiler.
 That should be a way to use the standard Enum class, instead of secretly doing this doggy. - @TODO Futher action needed.
 Enum should be an interface, instead of abstract class.